nkroemer/reliability/README.md

 1. OPTIONAL Select 'use ROI' and define the ROI name and directory if you want to restrict the analysis to a subset of voxels.
 1. Click 'RUN'.

-The output from this module includes heatmaps, density plots, and histograms depicting the simmilarity between participants across runs or sessions.
-Moreover, a \*.mat file will be saved containing the correlation and associated p-values.
+The output from this module includes heatmaps, density plots, and histograms depicting the similarity between participants across runs or sessions.
+Moreover, a \*.mat file will be saved containing the correlation coefficients and corresponding p-values.

 #### Whole-brain/ROI overlap